aosabook/500lines/dagoba/chapter.md

 The pipetype's function is added to the list of pipetypes, and then a new method is added to the query object.
 Every pipetype must have a corresponding query method.
 That method adds a new step to the query program, along with its arguments.

-When we evaluate `g.v('Thor').in('father').out('brother')` the `v` call returns a query object, the `in` call adds a new step and returns the query object, and the `out` call does the same.
+When we evaluate `g.v('Thor').out('father').in('brother')` the `v` call returns a query object, the `out` call adds a new step and returns the query object, and the `in` call does the same.
 This is what enables our method chaining API.

 Note that adding a new pipetype with the same name replaces the existing one, which allows runtime modification of existing pipetypes.
 What's the cost of this decision?
 What are the alternatives?